 This gives the renormalized matrix Green's function for the fermions

-where \bqa &&G_{ff}^0=\frac{g_c^{-1}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2} \nn &&G_{cc}^0=\frac{g_f^{-1}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2} \nn &&G_{fc}^0=G^0_{cf}=\frac{V \mathcal{B}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2} \eqa
+where \bqa &&G_{ff}^0=\frac{g_c^{-1}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2}, ~~~ G_{cc}^0=\frac{g_f^{-1}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2} \nn &&G_{fc}^0=G^0_{cf}=\frac{V \mathcal{B}}{g_c^{-1}g_f^{-1}-(V\mathcal{B})^2} \eqa

 The condensation renormalizes thus the propagators for the $f-f$, $c-c$ and $f-c$ channels.
-In fact, this equals summing the infinite serie of the cumulant expansion due the condensation part of the interaction term (see Fig.\ref{propagators}).
+In fact, this equals summing the infinite series of the cumulant expansion due the condensation part of the interaction term (see Fig.-\ref{propagators}).